 If any such information is held we will need the explicit consent of the individual concerned and security procedures will have to be adequate for the protection of sensitive data.

 Conditions for Processing

 In addition to complying with all six data protection principles when processing personal data a data controller must also satisfy at least one processing condition.
-If the data controller is processing sensitive personal data, at least one sensitive personal data processing condition must also be satisfied.
 The processing conditions are: